Gliptopolis/WLED_Klipper/README.md

 # LED Controls for Your Klipper/Mainsail Machine

+First, let's clear the air: I'm a dumbass and I figured this out through trial and error.
+Your results may vary and all of this information is purely for entertainment purposes.
+My free opinions are worth to you exactly what you're paying for them.
+Of course, if you pay, it's probably worth a little less than what you paid.

-I spent quite a bit of my time trying to understand how I could add some simple neopixels to my RatRig printer
+Anyway, moving on, I spent quite a bit of my time trying to understand how I could add some simple neopixels to my RatRig printer.
+It ended up actually being pretty simple but it sure didn't seem that way at the time.

 I can tell you that it wasn't easy.
-Lots of information about different things related to neopixels, but not much for how to implelent with my printer OS, especially at specific points during the printing cycle.
+Lots of information about different things related to neopixels, but not much for how to implement with my printer OS, especially at specific points during the printing cycle.
 I hope to clear that up for readers of this file and to make the process as as painless as possible.
+I'm a RatOS user, which is a branch of Klipper, so it should work for most klipper machines.

-I have based my LED system on two control boards, the ESP 8266 Dev Board and the ESP32.
-Either can be flashed with WLED and are great options for controlling your LEDs
+I have based my LED control system on two control boards, the ESP 8266 Dev Board and the ESP32.
+Either can be flashed with WLED and are great options for controlling your LEDs.
+I'm currently using both on my machines.

 ## Stuff You'll Need
+I'm not suggesting any of the following hardware, just offering up options. <soapbox> Make your own choices. </soapbox>
  - Neopixels of your choice.
 Be sure they're individually addressable.
  - Some wire to connect your LEDs to your controller.
 I use [this](https://www.amazon.com/StrivedayTM-3-core-Control-Shielded-Headphone/dp/B01LNH9ZYK/ref=sr_1_7?crid=2X5OBMKMEGJNO&keywords=24%2Bawg%2B3%2Bconductor%2Bwire&qid=1661885002&sprefix=24%2BAWG%2Caps%2C109&sr=8-7&th=1) or [this](https://www.amazon.com/C-able-Conductor-WS2811-WS2812b-Extension/dp/B082KNCKB3/ref=sr_1_1_sspa?crid=2X5OBMKMEGJNO&keywords=24+awg+3+conductor+wire&qid=1661885311&sprefix=24+AWG%2Caps%2C109&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyN1I2TFhXMlhPUkZWJmVuY3J5cHRlZElkPUEwNzEzNTI1M1Y5M1NCMkZNMDEzMiZlbmNyeXB0ZWRBZElkPUEwMDczNDUwMU01NUQ5UEZHUzQzQyZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=), but you should use what you're comfortable using.
 My advice is worth what you pay for it.
  - [ESP 8266 Dev Board](https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B081CSJV2V/ref=sr_1_3?crid=NYQ6QPIIUMM7&keywords=8266%2Bdev%2Bboard&qid=1661863407&sprefix=8266%2Bdev%2Bboard%2Caps%2C64&sr=8-3&th=1)